New York Termination Laws

 To file for a wrongful termination claim in New York, collect all relevant documents related to your employment, termination, and any communications that may support your claim (e.g. employment contracts, performance reviews, termination notice, and emails).
 Determine the legal basis of your claim (discrimination, retaliation, breach of contract, or violation of public policy).

-You can file your claims with the Equal Employment Opportunity Commission (EEOC) within 180 days of the alleged discrimination or retaliation; or with the New York State Division of Human Rights (NYSDHR) within one year of the alleged discriminatory or retaliatory act.
+You can file your claims with the Equal Employment Opportunity Commission (EEOC) within 180 days of the alleged discrimination or retaliation or with the New York State Division of Human Rights (NYSDHR) within one year of the alleged discriminatory or retaliatory act.

 Legal Protections During Termination in New York

-• New York State Worker Adjustment and Retraining Notification (WARN) Act: The NY WARN Act mandates that employers with 50 or more full-time employees provide at least 90 days’ advance notice before mass layoffs, plant closings, or significant workforce reductions.
+• New York State Worker Adjustment and Retraining Notification (WARN) Act: The New York WARN Act mandates that employers with 50 or more full-time employees provide at least 90 days’ advance notice before mass layoffs, plant closings, or significant workforce reductions.
 This notice period allows affected employees and their communities time to adjust and seek alternative employment or retraining opportunities, fostering a smoother transition during periods of economic change.

 • Fair Labor Standards Act (FLSA): The FLSA establishes federal standards for minimum wage, overtime pay, recordkeeping, and child labor.
 It protects employees by ensuring they receive fair compensation for their work and prohibits retaliation against employees who assert their rights under the Act, such as filing complaints about wage violations, which includes protections during termination.